RevCBH/bangspec/README.md

 bangspec
 ========

 BDD?
-In *my* bash?
+In *my* shell scripts?

 But Why?
 ========

 I wanted to easily test the JSON RPC interface of [Bitcoin](https://github.com/bitcoin/bitcoin), specifically new methods as I added them.
-The most straightforward to test E2E seemed to use curl to send a JSON request and then check the response (made easier by the fabulous [jq](http://stedolan.github.com/jq/)).
+The most straightforward way to test E2E seemed to be using curl to send a JSON request and then check the response (made easier by the fabulous [jq](http://stedolan.github.com/jq/)).
 Plus, I really don't know how to use bash very well and it was a good excuse to learn.